MauroOyhanart/SurveyQ/shared/README.md

 The Spring IoC container will manage the lifecycle of our java objects; we can hook events via annotations (or other ways) to initialize objects, perform integrity checks, or close any resources attached to the objects prior to their destruction.

-To mantain simplicity, we are not using spring features; we are using the API of the JVM (via the @PreDestroy annotation) to hook an event before the destruction of our executor.

 In this case, we shutdown the executor when the application is about to finish, to release any resources attached to it.